UnlyEd/prisma-algorithm-matcher/README-CONDITIONAL-OPERATORS.md

 ## GreaterThan

 ### definition
-	check if a value is greater than another
+	Check if a value is greater than another

 ### alias
 * greaterThan